ESL Activities and Games | Teaching ordinal numbers

 When did you start school?

-For stronger classes, you could even have them swap books with a partner and report on their partner's results in the third person.
+For stronger classes, you could have them swap books with a partner and report on their partner's work in the third person.